railslove/fontello_rails_converter/README.md

 1. Download your initial `.zip` file from [http://fontello.com](http://fontello.com) and save it to `myapp/tmp/fontello.zip`

-1. Run `fontello convert` inside your app's root directory
+1. Run `fontello convert --no-download` inside your app's root directory

 It will copy all the assets from the `fontello.zip` file into the appropiate places in your app's `vendor/assets/` directory.